oibioib/nodejs2023Q2-service/README.md

 npm start
 ```

+## OpenAPI documentation

 After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+in your browser OpenAPI documentation by typing http://localhost:4000/doc .

-For more information about OpenAPI/Swagger please visit https://swagger.io/.
+Documentation also available in `yaml` http://localhost:4000/doc-yaml and `json` http://localhost:4000/doc-json .

 ## Testing